ffrgb/meshviewer/README.md

 - Run `npm run gulp`
 - A production build can then be found in [`/build`](./build)

+Hint: You can start a development server with `npm run serve`

 ## Configuration
 The configuration documentation is nowhere near finished.